mahtoid/DiscordChatExporterPy/README.rst

     @bot.command()
     async def save(ctx):
-        await chat_exporter.quick_export(ctx)
+        await chat_exporter.quick_export(channel, guild)

     if __name__ == "__main__":
         bot.run("BOT_TOKEN_HERE")

-*Optional: If you want the transcript to display Members (Role) Colours then enable the Members Intent.*
+*Optional: If you want the transcript to display Members (Role) Colours then enable the Members Intent.
+Passing 'guild' is optional and is only necessary when using enhanced-dpy.*

 **Customisable Usage**